ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 ### Match Length
 Location: `header.m_elapsedGameLoops`

-Value: The total time of the game in elapsed game loops.
+Value: The total time of the **REPLAY** in elapsed game loops.
+THIS IS NOT THE ACTUAL MATCH LENGTH.
+To properly determine match length, you will need to track when one of the team's cores dies.

 ### Map
 Location: `details.m_title`